SECURE Act rewrites the rules on stretch IRAs

 If you have assets other than the inherited account dedicated to the same goal, and you're willing to complicate things a bit in order to potentially reduce your total tax bill, it may be smart to invest more of your bond or cash allocation to the inherited account.

 For example, say you inherited a traditional IRA worth $100,000 and you've decided to use it for your retirement goal.
-The assets are currently held in a mutual fund with a balanced (50/50) asset allocation, which is generally aligned with the asset allocation of your other assets earmarked to fund your retirement.
+The assets are currently held in a mutual fund with a balanced (50% stock/50% bond) asset allocation, which is generally aligned with the asset allocation of your other assets earmarked to fund your retirement.

 Assuming you are comfortable operating within your current risk profile (and won't change it as you edge closer to retirement), you might consider holding assets with lower growth potential in your inherited IRA; then you could invest remaining assets with a higher growth potential (such as stocks or equity ETFs and mutual funds) in non-inherited retirement accounts so that your total asset allocation remains 50/50.
 That way, you could potentially defer paying ordinary income taxes on a relatively large portion of the growth in your assets assigned to the goal for a longer period of time, as the assets in the non-inherited retirement accounts don't need to be withdrawn within the 10-year window.

-Scenario 2: You inherit a Roth IRA or Roth 401(k) and expect your tax status or taxable income to remain constant over the next 10 years
+Scenario 2: You inherit a Roth IRA or Roth 401(k), need the income to live on in retirement, and expect your tax status or taxable income to remain constant over the next 10 years

 In this case, the better withdrawal and investment strategy is likely the opposite of that in Scenario 1.